AnnaFrances8/JOIN-Software-v1/README.md

 # JOIN-Software-v1 🔬

 Image processing program optimized for microscopy images, especially those from 3D digital microscopes.
-This tool provides four essential functions:
+This tool provides three essential functions:

 **Stitch**: Combine multiple microscopy images to create panoramic or high-resolution images, ideal for 3D digital microscopy data to capture a broader field of view or more detailed information.

 **Resize**: Adjust the size of your microscopy images by specifying scaling factors for width and height, ensuring they are perfectly suited for your analysis.

-**Remove Background**: Eliminate background from your microscopy images, enhancing the clarity of your sample.
-Perfect for publication figures.

-**Sharpen**: Enhance the intricate details and structures within your 3D microscopy images, allowing for more precise analysis.
+**Sharpen**: Enhance the intricate details and structures within your microscopy images, allowing for more precise analysis.

 ## Usage Instructions 🚀
 #### Stitching
 Select the Stitch option to create panoramic or high-resolution images.
-Choose a folder containing the individual microscopy images you want to combine, particularly useful for 3D digital microscope captures.
-The composed image will appear in the same folder at the end of the process as **folder_name**_stitched.tif.
+Choose your folder containing the single images to stitch.
+The composed image will appear in the same folder at the end of the process as folder_name_stitched.tif.

 #### Resizing
-Utilize the Resize option to modify the dimensions of your microscopy images.
-Select a folder containing the images you wish to resize.
-Specify the desired scaling factors for width and height (within the range of 0 to 1).
-For instance, a width scaling factor of 0.2 will reduce the image width to 20% of the original size.
-The resized images will be saved in the same folder with filenames like **name**_resized{extension}, ensuring they are tailored to your requirements.
-#### Background Removal
-Choose the Remove Background option to eliminate background from your microscopy images.
-The processed images, now free from background, will be saved in the same folder with filenames like **name**_no_background.tif.
+Utilize the Resize option to modify the dimensions of your microscopy images choosing a suitable scaling factor.
+Choose your folder containing the images you want to resize and choose a scaling factor for width and height between 0-1.
+A scaling factor for width of 0.2 is equal to scaling the image to 20% width.
+In some computers, pop-ups where you can enter the scaling factor will not appear in the screen but minimized with the program in the taskbar.
+The resized images will appear in your folder at the end of the process as name_resized{extension}in their own folder {folder_name}_Resized images.

 #### Sharpening
-Opt for the Sharpen option to enhance the intricate details and structures in your 3D microscopy images, allowing for more precise analysis.
-The sharpened images will be saved in the same folder with filenames like **name**_sharpened.tif.
+Sharpen the details of your image.
+The sharpened image will appear in the same folder at the end of the process as name_sharpened.tif.

 ## Requirements 🛠️